 The Common Practice

 But back to the Feast of First Fruits.
 Grains were planted in the fall in Israel.
 They germinated in the ground through the winter, shot up as soon as the weather got warm, and ripened in the spring, barley first and then wheat.
 The stalks were cut and stacked in sheaves for the harvesters to collect for thrashing.
 But harvesting or eating any of the grain was not permitted until a sample sheaf was brought to the Temple at sunrise on the first day after the Sabbath following Passover.
 This day was called the Feast of First Fruits.
 A similar ceremony for the wheat harvest took place on Pentecost, also a Sunday, seven weeks later.

-As you know the Lord required that the first fruits of all their harvest be given to Him, whether plant or animal.
-(In the case of animals, only the very first offspring from each animal was required, not the first of each season.
+As you know, the Lord required the first fruits of all their harvest be given to Him, whether plant or animal.
+(In the case of animals, only the very first offspring of each animal was required, not the first of each season.
 For humanity, a small ransom was paid at the Temple to redeem the firstborn son.
-The Lord expressly forbade any form of child sacrifice.)
+(The Lord expressly forbade any form of child sacrifice.)

 The priest took the sheaf of grain and waved it before the altar of the Lord as a sample of the harvest.
 This was called the wave offering.
-To be sure it was acceptable to the Lord, a year old lamb was also offered, along with about 4 quarts of a flour and oil mixture and a quart of wine.
-The mixing fragrances of the roasting lamb, the baking bread dough and the steam from the wine made a pleasant aroma for the Lord and the offering was accepted.
-The Lord having received His required first portion, the harvest could proceed and the grain could be ground into flour for their daily bread.
+To be sure it was acceptable to the Lord, a year old lamb was also offered, along with about 4 quarts of flour and oil mixture and a quart of wine.
+The mixing fragrances of the roasting lamb, the baking bread dough, and the steam from the wine made a pleasant aroma for the Lord, and the offering was accepted.
+The Lord having received His required first portion, the harvest could proceed, and the grain could be ground into flour for their daily bread.